ulysse31/CID_Faker/README.md

 Project uses platformIO for easy compilation and development.

-For now, I'm using a Pro Micro board 5V@16Mhz.
+For now, I'm using a Pro Micro board 5V@16Mhz, and a well known MCP2515 CAN Controller module, more precisely the MCP2515 CAN controller with a 8Mhz oscillator and TJA1050 CAN transceiver.